Ramón José Velásquez

 Ramón José Velásquez Mujica (28 November 1916 – 24 June 2014) was a Venezuelan politician, historian, journalist, and lawyer.
 He served as the president of Venezuela between 1993 and 1994.

-Background and personal life
+Early life

 Velásquez was born in Táchira in November 1916.
 His parents were Ramon Velasquez Ordoñez, a journalist and proofreader for a newspaper and educator Regina Mujica.
 For his initial studies he was home schooled by his parents in his hometown.
 He completed his primary education in San Cristóbal Simón Bolívar.
-In 1935 he traveled to Caracas to finish high school at the Liceo Andres Bello.
+In 1935, he traveled to Caracas to finish high school at the Liceo Andres Bello.
 Velasquez undertook his higher education at the Central University of Venezuela, from which he received a PhD in social and political sciences in 1942 and a law degree in 1943.

 Writer

 Velásquez became a reporter for Últimas Noticias in 1941.

 Velásquez was the president of El Nacional on two occasions (1964–1968/1979–1981).

 He authored numerous books on Venezuela's political history, being generally considered in his lifetime as Venezuela's foremost historian.
 He was President of the National Academy of History.